About the training program

 Stage 1 - Initial screening

-Your online application will be considered by a selection panel made up of four or more people, including the person that the role reports to.
+Your online application will be considered by a selection panel made up of three or more people, including the person that the role reports to.
 The panel will review your application against the requirements of the role.

 Stage 2 - Capability-based assessment